 It is the loss of brain cells called neurons.
 It also destroys the connections that help cells communicate.

-It can be the result of many different diseases that damage the brain, including strokes and Alzheimer’s disease.
+It can result from many different diseases that damage the brain, including strokes and Alzheimer’s disease.

-As we age, some brain cells are naturally lost, but this is a slow process.
+Some brain cells are naturally lost as we age, but this is a slow process.

 Brain atrophy associated with disease or injury occurs more quickly and is more damaging.